W427697/Discord-/app/web-components/README.md

 The reason for that is as it has some extra configuration to allow for example `import.meta`.
 If you use a different folder you will need to make sure webpack/babel can handle it.

-# FAQ

-- While working on my component I get the error `Failed to execute 'define' on 'CustomElementRegistry': the name "..." has already been used with this registry`
-  => please see <a href="#user-content-setup-page-reload-via-hmr">Setup page reload via HMR</a>